Articles on: Developer API

 Notes:

-2. Analysis result detail generation (unless turned off in detect query) is asynchronous.
-Initially, analysis_result_status will be pending and analysis_result may be absent or null.
-When ready, analysis_result_status becomes ready and analysis_result is populated.
+1. Detailed analysis (unless turned off with generate_analysis_details=false) is asynchronous.
+Initially, analysis_results_status will be pending and analysis_results may be absent or null.
+When ready, analysis_results_status becomes ready (or skipped / failed in edge cases) and analysis_results is populated.

 {